TL;DR

 This matters because consumers often pay premium prices for products marketed as ‘all-butter’ or ‘premium,’ but may not get what they expect.
 Choosing authentic shortbread enhances flavor and quality, while avoiding cheaper, heavily processed options can lead to better value and taste.
 Transparency in labeling is crucial for informed purchasing decisions.

-Walker's Shortbread Fingers, Pure Butter Shortbread Cookies, 5.3 Oz (Pack of 6)
+Walker's Shortbread Assorted Shortbread Cookies, Pure Butter Shortbread Cookies, 8.8 Oz Box

-Walker's Shortbread Fingers, Pure Butter Shortbread Cookies, 5.3 Oz (Pack of 6)
+Walker's Shortbread Assorted Shortbread Cookies, Pure Butter Shortbread Cookies, 8.8 Oz Box

 As an affiliate, we earn on qualifying purchases.